What Is Discrimination Law?

 “This is more common among young professionals who are starting their careers and are really just trying to figure out: What am I entitled to expect?
 What am I not?
 What’s a legitimate concern?
 What isn’t?”

 But it’s not just young professionals.
 “You’d be surprised that it also happens among more seasoned employees.
-For example, I had someone come to me and explain a situation where during a meeting with her boss, the boss was putting his hand on her knee under the table.
+For example, I had someone come to me and explain a situation in which, during a meeting with her boss, he put his hand on her knee under the table.
 When I tried to probe that, she said, ‘Oh, that’s just the way he is.’
 The problematic behavior may become so chronic or accepted that it fails to be recognized for what it is, which is unlawful conduct that should not happen.”

-The upshot is that if you are uncomfortable in your work environment or there are adverse employment actions you suspect are discriminatory, feel free to seek out and consult an attorney about what you are experiencing.
+The upshot is that if you are uncomfortable in your work environment or suspect that adverse employment actions are discriminatory, feel free to seek out and consult an attorney about what you are experiencing.

 An attorney with experience in discrimination cases will be able to advise you on navigating the early process of reporting discrimination or harassment and how to document and gather evidence.
 They will also be equipped to give legal advice about your specific case, anticipating potential problems, deadlines, and legal procedures.